Version 6 - 10/03/2026 - Add final relay details

 SI and SIAC (contactless) electronic punching.

-All competitors must punch the Finish, and then Download promptly.
+All competitors must punch the Finish, and then Download

 Toilets and changing rooms are available at the School Sports